viralInformatics/viralInformatics.github.io/README.md

-# Ribo centre Website
+# VirusHub Website

-This is the website of our ribozyme database.
+This is the website of our Virus Hub database.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
-We tried to make it simple yet adaptable, so that it is easy for you to use it as a template.
-Plese feel free to copy and modify for your own purposes.
-You don't have to link to us or mention us (but of course we appreciate it).
+This website is powered by Jekyll and some Bootstrap, Bootwatch which copy from https://github.com/rnacentre/gznl-rdc.

 Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

 Code released under the MIT License.

-gem install liquid